 As a healthcare professional relocating from abroad, it’s likely that you may not relocate during the school holidays.
 So, you’ll need to have a look round the schools available and use your local council to apply for your school of choice!
 These applications are known as ‘in-year admissions’ and will be processed within a few weeks.
-It’s important to note that they’ll consider both your preference and school spaces available.
+It’s important to note that they’ll consider both your preference and UK school places available.

 Where do I look for schools in my area?

 The most logical place to start for a UK school place would be the Gov.uk website.
 Here, you can view the types of schools available in your area, view the national curriculum, the school admissions process, school-term and holiday dates to finding the safest route for your child to get to school.